Ipswich–Ely line: London and North Eastern Railway (1923–1947)

 Following the grouping of 1923 the lines became part of the London & North Eastern Railway.

-Despite being a heavily used section of line it remained single until 1938 when the section between Soham and Snailwell Junction was doubled.
+Despite being a heavily used section of line, it remained single until 1938 when the section between Soham and Snailwell Junction was doubled.
 This was fortuitous as the route carried significant traffic during the Second World War to the many airbases located in East Anglia.
 Indeed, it was one of these trains that was involved in the accident detailed below.

 Between 1945 and 1948 Newmarket Warren Hill station was closed to passengers although it is believed the last train ran in August 1938.
 The platforms and sidings remained in situ.

 British Railways (1948–1994)

 In 1948 as a result of nationalisation of the railways the route became part of British Railways Eastern Region.

 The Bury Free Press reported on 2 January 1959 that all local passenger services between Cambridge and Ipswich would now be operated by Diesel Multiple Units.

 The Mildenhall branch closed in 1962 (Fordham to Mildenhall) and 1964 (Cambridge Barnwell Junction to Fordham) and this was followed by Fordham station on 13 September 1965 although freight traffic lasted a further year until 12 September 1966.
 Soham station also closed to passengers on 13 September 1965.

 The sidings at Warren Hill were removed in the early 1960s although the platform remained until the 1980s.

 Goods facilities were withdrawn from Dullingham and Saxham & Risby on 28 December 1964.

-It is believed that the Warren Hill Junction–Snailwell Junction probably closed on this date as well with the cessation of passenger traffic although by this time Snailwell Junction signal box was only opened in the morning at this time and the evening Ely–Newmarket service had to reverse at Chippenham Junction as the direct route was not available.
-However the line may have survived for freight until 2 February 1966 which was when Warren Hill signal box closed, although with the line being singled at this time, whether any trains actually ran via the Warren Hill Junction to Snailwell Junction curve is unknown.
-Warren Hill Tunnel was only ever single track.